Solving 100% of Customer Service problems is our top priority (next to safety, and crafting beautiful pottery).

 Learn About Joel Cherrico and Cherrico Pottery, LLC

-– Biography: Joel Cherrico is a full-time potter and and Guinness World Records™ record holder for ‘most pots thrown in one hour by an individual.’
+– Biography: Joel Cherrico is a full-time potter and former Guinness World Records™ record holder for ‘most pots thrown in one hour by an individual.’
 He makes every piece of artwork for sale in our store.
 He started Cherrico Pottery, LLC in 2010 after graduating from the College of St. Benedict/St. John’s University with a degree in art.
 Since then, he has supported his livelihood full-time by creating and selling handmade pottery.
-He and his small team of student interns use new technology to revolutionize the ways that art impacts our global society.
+He also hires and trains employees to help handcraft his pottery designs alongside him.
+He and his small team of employees continually explore ways that new technology can revolutionize how art impacts our global society.

-– If you’re a journalist interested in writing about my career, please refer to this press kit.
+– If you’re a journalist interested in writing about my career, please refer to this press kit or search photos at facebook.com/cherricopottery/photos

 – To learn about my pottery career and how I make a living as a full-time potter, read this eight part American Craft Council authorship series, ”A Potter’s Journey.”